-Gordon Ramsay made an appearance on MasterChef Australia this season for the very first time.
+Gordon Ramsay made an appearance on MasterChef Australia last season for the very first time.
 He joined Australian judges Gary Mehigan, Matt Preston and George Calombaris.

-A judge on the US version of the show, he says he "fell in love" with the Aussie version about seven years ago.
+A judge on the US version of the show, he says he "fell in love" with the Aussie version about eight years ago.

 "Every time I have a producers' meeting for the American MasterChef, I say, 'Guys, look at this,'" he says.
 "The food in Australia's MasterChef is better than some of the professionals in France and England.
 Get your s**t together!'